 Or simulate your client’s problems, demonstrate the processes they could use to improve their daily businesses, (workflows, sketches ideas…) in a fun way.
 Create value and emotions with simple but expressive sketches.
 There are plenty of nice features, and lots of shapes and images.

 3) Create and display smart 1-2 minute videos in your content marketing to demonstrate your services or products.
 Initially you entice without going into deep details, just enough to get it viral and increase sales conversions.

 Hint: The key is to be able to translate top complicated ideas into a very powerful and creative visual concept to make a huge impact.

 Tactic 7: Guest blogger

 This is a good content creation tactic.
 Show off your expertise, look for guest blogging opportunities.
-Perfect to help build natural links back to your site.
+Perfect (smart ways) to help build natural links back to your site.
 It is also a great way to raise your profile within your industry.